 Don’t worry about it getting too cold, as this is unlikely although it can be considerably cooler than the previous summer months.

 Beaches are likely to still be busy, particularly with families wanting to enjoy the last few beach days together.
-However, there tends to be more space available than the previous summer months.
-The numbers of tourists also greatly decreases as many get back to school or start their winter schedule earlier than we do in Malta.
+However, there tends to be more space available than in the previous summer months.
+The number of tourists also greatly decreases as many get back to school or start their winter schedule earlier than we do in Malta.

 However, fun activities and events are still held at this time, with many seasonal venues throwing one last, big ‘farewell’ celebration before they close down until the next season.
-This is particularly true of water parks and series of parties hosted by planners just for the summer season.
+This is particularly true of water parks and a series of parties hosted by planners just for the summer season.

-The Maltese landscape also starts to recover slightly, starting to look less dry once the rains start to fall, and with perennial trees and plants regaining some of their beautiful green shades.
+The Maltese landscape also starts to recover slightly, starting to look less dry once the rains start to fall, with perennial trees and plants regaining some of their beautiful green shades.